ozanarkancan/ReGROUND/README.md

 source /workdir/rg/devel/setup.bash
 ```

-* No you are ready to run the package
+* Now you are ready to run the package
 * Test it by running the launch file
 ```
 cd /workdir/rg/src/neuralpredicate/scripts